Available Products & Spare Parts

 848, 1098, 1198.

-We stock Barnett clutch packs with aluminium backed friction plates to suit the dry clutch models and locally manufactured light steel clutch baskets.
+We stock locally manufactured light steel clutch baskets.
 Similar to the factory lightweight clutch baskets, these baskets are thicker at the friction plate slots to help reduce the beating wear from the friction plate tangs.
-Combined with the Barnett aluminium pack the basket wear will be greatly reduced.
+Combined with an aluminium pack the basket wear will be greatly reduced.
+Weight is just on 1000gms, about 500gms heavier than an aluminium basket.

 Product